Mohammed-ElDesouky/GEPD-data-workflow-guide/README.md

 ## **[Step 1]: Cloning the GitHub folder to your local device**

-The raw data is downloaded from Survey Solution and is saved on OneDrive inside the respective country folder.
-These folders are synced with GitHub to facilitate collaboration and version control.

 Inside each country’s folder/repository, the data workflow is organized across four sub-folders:

 1. **01_GEPD_raw_data**; contains the raw data files downloaded from the GEPD Survey Solutions Server.
 This folder contains three subfolders: a `School` folder for school data, a `Public_Officials` folder for data from the Survey of Public Officials, and a `Policy_Survey` folder for data from the expert Policy Survey.
+The raw data is downloaded from Survey Solution and is saved on OneDrive inside the respective country folder and synced with GitHub.
 2. **02_programs**; contains the scripts that will be used to clean and process the raw data.
 There are separate sub-folders for each of the three data sources: `School`, `Public_Officials`, and `Policy_Survey`.
 3. **03_GEPD_processed_data**; contains the cleaned and anonymized data files.
 There are separate sub-folders for each of the three data sources: `School`, `Public_Officials`, and `Policy_Survey`.
 4. **04_GEPD_Indicators**; contains the set of final GEPD indicators.